dotnet/csharplang/proposals/improved-interpolated-strings.md

 ### Non-try version of the API

-For simplicity, this spec currently just proposes recognizing a `Append...` method, and things that always succeed (like `InterpolatedStringBuilder`) would always return true from the method.
+For simplicity, this spec currently just proposes recognizing a `Append...` method, and things that always succeed (like `InterpolatedStringHandler`) would always return true from the method.
 This was done to support partial formatting scenarios where the user wants to stop formatting if an error occurs or if it's unnecessary, such as the logging case, but could potentially introduce a bunch of unnecessary branches in standard interpolated string usage.
 We could consider an addendum where we use just `FormatX` methods if no `Append...` method is present, but it does present questions about what we do if there's a mix of both `Append...` and `FormatX` calls.